au-ts/lionsos.org/content/docs/examples/firewall/contributing.md

   system, see
   [here](https://github.com/au-ts/lionsos/issues?q=is%3Aissue%20state%3Aopen%20label%3Afirewall%20label%3A%22minor%20improvement%22).
-- `major improvement`: Refers to an improvement that could be made to the firewall which would require a larger number of changes, often accross more than one class of components, see [here](https://github.com/au-ts/lionsos/issues?q=is%3Aissue%20state%3Aopen%20label%3Afirewall%20label%3A%22major%20improvement%22).
+- `major improvement`: Refers to an improvement that could be made to the firewall which would require a larger number of changes, often across more than one class of components, see [here](https://github.com/au-ts/lionsos/issues?q=is%3Aissue%20state%3Aopen%20label%3Afirewall%20label%3A%22major%20improvement%22).
 - `enhancement`: Refers to an entirely missing functionality of the firewall,